craiggoddenpayne/JINQ/README.md

 ====

 Jinq - Javascript Intergrated Query Language Extensions.<br/>
 The library works with plain old javascript.
-No need for jQuery etc.<br/>
+No need for jQuery etc. For documentation, use JINQ.html within the repository<br/>
 <br/>
 The project is still heavily work in progress, so far the following methods have been implemented:<br/>
 <ul>